awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sqs-queues.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `QueueName`  <a name="aws-sqs-queue-name"></a>
 A name for the queue\.
 To create a FIFO queue, the name of your FIFO queue must end with the `.fifo` suffix\.
-For more information, see [FIFO \(First\-In\-First\-Out\) Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) in the *Amazon Simple Queue Service Developer Guide*\.
+For more information, see [FIFO queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) in the *Amazon SQS Developer Guide*\.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the queue name\.
-For more information, see [Name Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html) in the *AWS CloudFormation User Guide*\.
+For more information, see [Name type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html) in the *AWS CloudFormation User Guide*\.
 If you specify a name, you can't perform updates that require replacement of this resource\.
 You can perform updates that require no or some interruption\.
 If you must replace the resource, specify a new name\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ReceiveMessageWaitTimeSeconds`  <a name="aws-sqs-queue-receivemsgwaittime"></a>
 Specifies the duration, in seconds, that the ReceiveMessage action call waits until a message is in the queue in order to include it in the response, rather than returning an empty response if a message isn't yet available\.
 You can specify an integer from 1 to 20\.
 Short polling is used as the default or when you specify 0 for this property\.
-For more information, see [Amazon SQS Long Poll](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-long-polling.html)\.
+For more information, see [Consuming messages using long polling](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html#sqs-long-polling) in the *Amazon SQS Developer Guide*\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RedrivePolicy`  <a name="aws-sqs-queue-redrive"></a>
 A string that includes the parameters for the dead\-letter queue functionality \(redrive policy\) of the source queue\.
-For more information about the redrive policy and dead\-letter queues, see [Using Amazon SQS Dead\-Letter Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) in the *Amazon Simple Queue Service Developer Guide*\.
+For more information about the redrive policy and dead\-letter queues, see [Amazon SQS dead\-letter queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) in the *Amazon SQS Developer Guide*\.
 The dead\-letter queue of a FIFO queue must also be a FIFO queue\.
 Similarly, the dead\-letter queue of a standard queue must also be a standard queue\.
  *JSON*
  `{ "deadLetterTargetArn" : String, "maxReceiveCount" : Integer }`